configcat/docs/website/docs/faq.md

 You need to have a [Billing Manager](organization.md/#billing-manager-role) role to access the Billing & Invoices page.

 ### Is it possible to pay via wire transfer?
-Credit card via ChargeBee is preferred, but wire transfer is also an option for those who want it.
-Contact us directly for this process.
+Using a credit card via the ConfigCat Dashboard is the preferred way of payment, but a wire transfer is also an option in our larger subscription plans.
+[Contact us](https://configcat.com/support/) directly for this process.

 ### How do I upgrade / downgrade my billing plan?
 You can change your billing plan on the [Plans](https://app.configcat.com/organization/plans) page.
 You need to have a [Billing Manager](organization.md/#billing-manager-role) role to access the Plans page.

 ### Can I get a discounted rate?
-This is possible if you join our partnership program.
-Contact us directly for more information.
+This is possible if you join our partnership program or via [referrals](https://configcat.com/referrals/).
+[Contact us](https://configcat.com/support/) directly for more information.

 ### How do I change the billing email address the way I receive my invoices?
-Go to the [Billing & Invoices page.](https://app.configcat.com/organization/billing) and click the `Update billing details` link.
+Go to the [Billing & Invoices page.](https://app.configcat.com/organization/billing) And click the `Update billing details` link.
 You need to have a [Billing Manager](organization.md/#billing-manager-role) role to access the Billing & Invoices page.

 ### How do I change my payment method or billing information?